Yale-EEB723/syllabus/README.md

 ## Projects

 Each student will work on a project, either in collaboration or individually.
 The project must relate to one or more themes covered in the course of the class.
 Final project plans will be presented in week 3 of the course.
-After the team and topic are set, fork the repository at https://github.com/Yale-EEB723/finalproject to create a respository for your project.
+After the team and topic are set, fork the repository at https://github.com/Yale-EEB723/finalproject to create a repository for your project.
 Submit the project as a pull request.
-Your forked repository can be private if it includes unpublished original data, but if private all course members should be granted access so they can view it and provode feedback.
+Your forked repository can be private if it includes unpublished original data, but if private all course members should be granted access so they can view it and provide feedback.

 The final project can consider a research project already in progress (eg something that is part of thesis research), analysis of publicly available data, analysis of simulated data, development and testing of statistical methods or software, etc. Ideally each project will advance the existing research goals of each student, or advance an interesting topic identified in the course.